AdamLyzwa/Praktyki2024/Logical/Libraries/MpAxis/MpAxis.typ

 	MpAxisRecoveryInfoType : 	STRUCT
 		RestartPosition : LREAL; (* Resulting restart position*) END_STRUCT;
-	MpAxisHomingAddTorqLimParType : 	STRUCT
-		PositiveDirection : REAL; (*Positive torque limit value for homing to blocks.
-If '0.0' is specified, the value of 'TorqueLimit' is used for positive direction.
-[Nm]*)
-		NegativeDirection : REAL; (*Negative torque limit value for homing to blocks.
-If '0.0' is specified, the value of 'TorqueLimit' is used for negative direction.
-[Nm]*)
-	END_STRUCT;
 	MpAxisHomingOptionsType : 	STRUCT
 		StartVelocity : REAL; (*Velocity for reference switch search [measurement units/s]*) HomingVelocity : REAL; (*Velocity (after reaching reference switch) [measurement units/s]*)